 An LLC and an S Corp are the same when it comes to limited liability, taxation, and entity status.

-An LLC and S Corp both offer limited liability protection to the owners.
+When it’s about deciding whether you should choose an LLC or S Corp, it’s worth knowing that an LLC and S Corp both offer limited liability protection to the owners.
 This means that you won’t be responsible for the business debts or lawsuits in most cases.

-Both an S Corporation and LLC are considered separate legal entities and are created by a state filing.
+While you are confused whether to choose LLC or S Corp, you should be aware of the fact that both an S Corporation and LLC are considered separate legal entities and are created by a state filing.

 Finally, an S Corp and LLC are both required to follow certain ongoing state requirements such as annual fees and reports.
 An S Corp has more requirements than an LLC, however.